-Why you need a second number
+Why you need a burner phone number

 Although burners earned a reputation as temporary, they don’t have to be.
 The same apps that create burners also provide a fast and easy method of establishing a second long-term phone number for personal or professional use.

-How to get a burner
+Where to get a burner number

 Sending a message through Burner works much like sending a message through any other app.
 You manage contacts and initiate calls and texts within the app itself.
-Burner coordinates everything so that, when messages reach your contacts, they appear to have come from a real phone number.
+Burner coordinates everything so that when messages reach your contacts, they appear to have come from a real phone number.
 This keeps the complex processing behind the scenes, leaving the interface neatly arranged so it’s a breeze to navigate.
 Like your regular cell phone service, Burner can automatically block robocalls and establish “do not disturb” time periods.
 For instance, it can send calls straight to voicemail after a certain time of day.

 That said, Burner differs from your regular phone number in a couple great ways.
 It plugs into a host of other services, including Evernote, Slack, and Dropbox.
 Through these connections, you can archive texts, receive Burner alerts within other apps, and more.
 The app also takes security measures to protect you, allowing you to lock your account with a PIN.
 And if you decide to ditch a burner number before its preset time period is up, you can reconfigure or erase it at any time.

-However, Hushed lacks some of the advanced features we like in Burner, such as automatic robocall blocking and “do not disturb” rules.
+But Hushed lacks some of the advanced features we like in Burner, such as automatic robocall blocking and “do not disturb” rules.
 And while Hushed plugs into some third-party apps like Slack, it doesn’t coordinate with as many services as Burner does.